dev-sys-do/orka/docs/proposals/controller/README.md

 - Scheduling instances
 - Handling connection with agents
-- Communicating with anything other than CLI, Scheduler and database
+- Communicating with anything else than the CLI and the Scheduler

 ## Architecture